tigerabrodi/modulo-operator/README.md

 ## Common use cases

-Certainly!
-Here's a concise cookbook outlining some common use cases of the modulo operator in programming:

 1. **Cycling Through Arrays or Lists (Circular Data Structures)**

    - **Use Case**: When you have a circular list (like a carousel) and want to cycle through elements repeatedly.